-The current coronavirus pandemic has caused millions of employees across the country to work from home for the first time.
-Many do business now using online meetings and virtual presentations – a difficult transition if you pride yourself on personal service and customer care.
+The coronavirus pandemic caused millions of employees across the country to work from home for the first time, and many have stayed there.
+Many workers do business now using online meetings and virtual presentations – a difficult transition if you pride yourself on personal service and customer care.
 But there are ways to keep web conferences or presentations friendly, professional and productive.

 BEFORE THE MEETING